 Dynohubs are nifty electrical generators built into special bicycle hubs.
 They were made by Sturmey-Archer in England for several decades, and as of 2010, a new version has been introduced by Sturmey-Archer in Taiwan, though only in combination with a drum brake.
-(Generator hubs are also currently made by Schmidt and Shimano.
+(Generator hubs are also currently made by Schmidt, Shimano, Shutter Precision and others.
 Strictly speaking, those are not "Dynohubs" because "Dynohub" remains a Sturmey-Archer trademark.)

-Generator hubs are fairly heavy -- the new ones less so, thanks to rare-earth magnets and aluminum shells -- but they are totally silent and have no moving parts nor mechanical friction.
+Generator hubs are fairly heavy -- the modern ones less so, thanks to rare-earth magnets and aluminum shells -- but they are totally silent and have no moving parts nor mechanical friction.
 They work by revolving a ring-shaped multi-pole magnet attached inside an over-sized hub shell around a stationary armature (coil) attached to the axle.

 Dynohubs are AC devices.
 Hub generator systems put out useful amounts of light at lower speeds than tire-driven generators, because the alternating-current frequency is low.
 The bulb lights up on the peak of each pulse of current.
 At low speeds, a Dynohub-powered light pulses visibly, while a light powered by a tire-driven generator goes dim.